U.S. says yes to new bitcoin funds, paving the way for more Americans to buy crypto

 After the decision, the SEC was forced to reevaluate Grayscale's application — and consider others, bitcoin's price jumped on the news.

-On Wednesday, Gensler said that, in light of that decision, he decided "the most sustainable path forward" was to approve the bitcoin ETFs.
+On Wednesday, Gensler said that, in light of the decision, he decided "the most sustainable path forward" was to approve the bitcoin ETFs.

 It continued to rise after the Federal Reserve released its latest summary of economic projections at the end of December, indicating policymakers anticipate cutting interest rates in 2024.
 When interest rates are lower, investors are more comfortable making riskier bets.